About Me

 Infrared M-band Spectroscopy of Protoplanetary Disks

-Advised by Dr. Jonathan Williams (IfA) & Committee: Dr. Adwin Boogert (IfA), Dr. Michael Liu (IfA), Dr. Gary Huss (UH) Dr. Geoff Blake, IfA & Caltech
+Advised by Dr. Jonathan Williams (IfA) & Committee: Dr. Adwin Boogert (IfA), Dr. Michael Liu (IfA), Dr. Gary Huss (UH) Dr. Geoff Blake (Caltech)

 Advised by Dr. Eric Gaidos, IfA